Aashish1809/DevIncept_Python/final.md

 </p>
 <b> List Functions</b>
 <p align="justify">
-<b> append() </b>
-The append() method adds an item to the end of the list.
+<b> append() </b> method adds an item to the end of the list.
+The method takes a single argument which is added to the end of list.
+The argument can be a number, string, dictionary, another list, and so on.
-The syntax of the append() method is: list.append(item) append() Parameters
-The method takes a single argument item - an item to be added at the end of the list
-The item can be numbers, strings, dictionaries, another list, and so on.
 </p>